List of national monuments of the United States: Management by federal agencies

-Eight federal agencies in five departments manage the 129 current U.S. national monuments.
-Of these, 115 monuments are managed by a single agency, while 14 are co-managed by two agencies.
-One of the NPS's national monuments, Grand Canyon-Parashant, is not an official unit because it overlaps with Lake Mead National Recreation Area.
+Nine federal agencies in five departments manage the 138 current U.S. national monuments.
+Of these, 121 monuments are managed by a single agency, while 17 are co-managed by two agencies.
+Two of the NPS's national monuments, Grand Canyon–Parashant and Avi Kwa Ame, are not official units because they overlap with Lake Mead National Recreation Area.
 Management practices vary across agencies and sites according to their missions, the size or type of protected place, and legal authorization.
 Generally, hunting, fishing, and extraction of resources are prohibited.

 Monuments and memorials that were not designated by the U.S. government, such as the USS Maine National Monument, are not listed here.